 Moving your business to a new location is an exciting step in the growth of your company.
-The extended hours and hard work has finally paid off with a larger office or store.
+The extended hours and hard work have finally paid off with a larger office or store.
 Most of the physical labor will involve the packing and hauling of belongings.
 Although you have taken great care of your physical belongings, an often overlooked step is moving your business online.
 If your business fails to update its current information, search engines may get confused and your search rankings may see adverse effects as a result.
 Updating your business online may seem daunting at first, but it does not have to be if you follow these helpful tips.

 This is something you can control, or have the manager of your website control.
 Make sure the contact page has been updated to display the new address and phone number.
 If you have inserted a map onto your page for visitors to know the positioning of your location, verify that the map also reflects the change.
 This check-up does not end at the contact page, the header and footer of every page should be adjusted if the address is displayed.